-According to the plaintiff, an attractive lady in her 20s, she was standing close to the side of the bed.
+The plaintiff, an attractive lady in her 20s, testified that she was standing close to the side of the bed.
 The plaintiff testified that she leaned towards Sader in an attempt to pet him.
-However, she could not complete her actions because, according to the plaintiff, just as she started to bend Sader lunged several feet through the air and inflicted a single, serious bite to her face.
-The plaintiff testified that her face was at least several feet from the face of Sader at the time of the bite.
-Plaintiff’s counsel argued that the bite happened because Sader was being “protective” of its owner.
+However, she could not complete her actions because she alleges that just as she started to bend Sader lunged several feet through the air and inflicted a single bite to he face.

 The plaintiff denied that she had food in her mouth or that she was taunting a roughhousing with the dog, however.
-Defense argued that it was implausible that Sader, who was resting comfortably on the bed, possessed the physical or motivational capability too suddenly lunged in a horizontally and upward direction through several feet to bite the face of the plaintiff.
-This in itself this was compelling behavioral evidence to indicate that the plaintiff’s version was implausible and that she must have provoked Sader by taunting him with food (frustration induced aggression).
+Defense argued, through animal behavior expert testimony, that it was implausible that Sader, who was resting comfortably on the bed, possessed the physical or motivational capability too suddenly lunged in a horizontally and upward direction through several feet to bite the face of the plaintiff.
+This in itself this was compelling behavioral evidence to indicate that the plaintiff’s version was implausible and that she must have provoked Sader by taunting him with food.